-In Wells Fargo’s case, the stress test modeled loan losses worth $43,500m over the two year period starting 1Q19.
+In Wells Fargo’s case, the stress test modeled loan losses worth $43.5b over the two year period starting 1Q19.
 Around half of the losses would come from corporate loans and commercial real estate.
-Now, bear in mind Wells Fargo has over $900,000m worth of loans on its balance sheet.
+Now, bear in mind Wells Fargo has over $900b worth of loans on its balance sheet.
 Quick math suggests the Fed predicted a loan loss rate of around 4.5% over that two-year stretch.
-By way of comparison the comparable figure in the worst year of the financial crisis was around 2.2%.
-(The bank is currently experiencing net charge-offs of just 0.29% per annum).
+Just by way of comparison, the comparable figure in the worst year of the financial crisis was around 2.2%.
+Note also that the bank is currently experiencing net charge-offs at circa 0.29% per annum.

 Some other interesting tidbits.
 Firstly, Wells Fargo would still have made a couple billion dollars in profit under those conditions.
 Second, check out what happened to its capital ratios.
 Assuming it took steps to preserve capital in this hypothetical extreme downturn, Wells would still only have ended up with total leverage of circa 15-to-1.
 That is actually above where a host of big banks are today, not to mention comfortably ahead of regulatory minimums.
 At the risk of tempting fate, it’s easy to see why Wells is seen as the most conservative mega-bank stock in America.

 Now, last year the bank went on a massive stock buyback spree.
-It retired somewhere in the region of 425m shares from an initial share count of 4,600m.
-As a result, and assuming the bank hits that $17,000m net profit area I just mentioned, its per-share profit shouldn’t change much.
+It retired somewhere in the region of 425m shares from an initial share count of 4.6b.
+As a result, and assuming the bank hits that $17b net profit area I just mentioned, EPS shouldn’t change much.
 That means net income of around $4.20 per share this year, of which just over $2.00 per share will be shipped out by way of cash dividends.
 The stock price is currently $47.10.